Ruthenian Greek Catholic Church: Immigration and early growth

 In the 19th and 20th centuries, various Byzantine Catholics from Austria-Hungary arrived in the United States, particularly in coal mining towns.
+In 1884, Father John (sometimes rendered as Ivan) Voliansky was sent by the Metropolitan of Galicia, Sylvester Sembratovich to minister to the Rusyn and Ukrainian Byzantine Catholics in the area around Shenandoah, Pennsylvania.
+After the Latin Archbishop of Philadelphia and several other Latin pastors refused to grant Voliansky the use of any existing Latin churches, Fr.
+Voliansky rented the local Kern Hall and celebrated the first documented Ruthenian Catholic service in the United States.
+By 1889, Fr.
+Voliansky returned to Europe and saw new Byzantine Catholic parishes established in Shenandoah, Kingston, Freeland, Olyphant, and Shamokin, Pennsylvania; and in Jersey City and Minneapolis.

+Prior to the creation of any independent Byzantine Catholic hierarchy, Byzantine Rite priests were required to present their credentials to the local Latin bishop and function as a priest in the local Latin diocese while still celebrating the Byzantine liturgy.
+This also effectively placed all Byzantine Rite parish churches under the ownership of the same Latin bishops.

 Members of the predominant Latin Church Catholic hierarchy were sometimes disturbed by what they saw as the innovation, for the United States, of a married Catholic clergy.
 At their persistent request, the Sacred Congregation for the Propagation of the Faith applied, on 1 May 1897, to the United States rules already set out in a letter of 2 May 1890, to François-Marie-Benjamin Richard, the Latin Archbishop of Paris.
 These rules stated that only celibates and widowed priests coming without their children should be permitted in the United States.

 The dissatisfaction of many Ruthenian Catholics had already given rise to some groups placing themselves under the jurisdiction of what is today the Orthodox Church in America (at that time a mission of the Russian Orthodox Church).
 The leader of this movement was the widowed Ruthenian Catholic priest Alexis Toth, whose mistreatment by Archbishop John Ireland of Saint Paul, Minnesota, led to Toth's transfer to Eastern Orthodoxy.
 He brought with him many Ruthenian Catholics, around 20,000 by the time of his death with many who followed afterward, and was canonized a saint by the Orthodox Church in America in 1996.